tomohiko-ito-10antz/api-regression-detector/README.md

 #### Input

-To output tables in the database, `db-dump` expects a JSON data to be provided via stdin.
+To output tables in the database, `db-dump` expects JSON data to be provided via stdin.
 The JSON data should be represented as the following type `DBDumpInput`:

 ```ts
 /** Array of table names to be dumped */